polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/storage.md

 ### Child Trie

-Substrate also provides an API to generate new child tries with their own root hash that can be used in the runtime.
+Substrate also provides an API to generate new child tries with their own root hashes that can be used in the runtime.

 Child tries are identical to main state trie, except their root is stored and updated in the main trie instead of the block header.
 Since their headers are a